Last Updated on 14 January 2026 by Cycloscope

 The sacred dance of the Chewa People and our meeting with one of the oldest religions in Africa

-We knew that among the Southern African nations, Malawi is probably the densest with traditions, cultural peculiarities, full of masks, dances, music… We heard about the complicated initiation ceremonies in Malawi, but nothing we knew about its secret society, the Nyau.
+We knew that among the Southern African nations, Malawi is probably the most densely populated, with traditions, cultural peculiarities, masks, dances, music… We had heard about the complicated initiation ceremonies in Malawi, but nothing we knew about its secret society, the Nyau.

 During our bicycle trip through Africa, we left Cape Town (South Africa) and rode through Lesotho, Eswatini, Mozambique, Zimbabwe, and Zambia, ending up in Malawi.

-The internet didn’t have an answer, so we joined Malawin groups on social networks and asked locals and expats living in Malawi.
-Still no real answer.
+The internet didn’t have an answer, so we joined Malawian groups on social networks and asked locals and expats living in Malawi—still no honest answer.
 And just when we had lost our hopes, the incredible happened: we literally bumped into a Gule Wamkulu!

-From the capital Lilongwe, we headed to Cape Maclear, one of the most famous locations on the beautiful and enormous Lake Malawi.
+From the capital, Lilongwe, we headed to Cape Maclear, one of the most famous locations on the beautiful, enormous Lake Malawi.

-Instead of riding on the main road, paved but rather boring, we confided in our GPS navigator that led us through small country roads, and single tracks, unreachable by car, through numerous small villages and cultivated fields.
+Instead of riding on the main road, which was paved but rather dull, we trusted our GPS navigator, which led us through small country roads and single tracks, inaccessible by car, through numerous small villages and cultivated fields.

-This dance is part of the culture and tradition of the Cheawa People, living in Southern and Central Malawi.
-In this article, we will talk about this fascinating religion, its masks, and our experience of a Malawian ceremony.
+This dance is part of the culture and traditions of the Cheawa People, who live in Southern and Central Malawi.
+In this article, we will discuss this fascinating religion, its masks, and our experience at a Malawian ceremony.

 Where, when, and how to see traditional dances and ceremonies in Malawi

-If you want to see for yourself while visiting Malawi, the best time to attend one of these sacred dances is during the dry season, after the harvest of July, for the whole month of August.
+If you want to see these sacred dances for yourself while visiting Malawi, the best time to attend is during the dry season, after the July harvest, for the whole month of August.

-However, knowing for certain when and where to go to attend a Gule Wamkulu or other similar traditional ceremonies is almost impossible.
+However, knowing for certain when and where to attend a Gule Wamkulu or similar traditional ceremonies is almost impossible.

-The best option is to visit the Kugoni Project at Mua Mission, here is the largest collection of Malawian ritual art in the world, here is their site (or rather “sites” since they have three).
-If you do not have the opportunity to pass by there, you can try to contact them for information.
+The best option is to visit the Kugoni Project at Mua Mission, which has the world’s most extensive collection of Malawian ritual art.
+Here is their site (or rather “sites” since they have three).
+If you do not have the opportunity to stop by, you can try contacting them for information.

 Kugoni and Mua Mission also organize a large festival every year in the second half of August.
-Although it is not a real traditional festival, the Kugoni Festival is an excellent opportunity to attend various traditional dances.
+Although it is not a traditional festival, the Kugoni Festival is an excellent opportunity to observe various traditional dances.

-If you are particularly interested in Gule Wamkulu and the Chewa people, obviously you will have to find yourself in the area of Malawi inhabited by these people, take a look at this map to get an idea of the distribution of the various ethnic groups in Malawi.
+If you are particularly interested in Gule Wamkulu and the Chewa people, obviously, you will have to find yourself in the area of Malawi inhabited by these people.
+Take a look at this map to get an idea of the distribution of ethnic groups in Malawi.

-It seems that President Banda, who remained in power for 30 years, used masks to scare people and convince them not to protest.
+It seems that President Banda, who remained in power for 30 years, used masks to intimidate people and dissuade them from protesting.

 When you really want something the universe conspires for you to get it.
 We took some narrow village roads on the way from Lilongwe to Dezda that are not on Google, amazing themselves.
 We were trying to reach Dezda but it was too late, so we asked around if there was a rest house in Lobi and a random guy pointed us to Tete so we changed our route. (read more…)